 Entrepreneurs that build SaaS applications for the first time often start with a minimum viable product (MVP).
 It basically includes the core functionalities and at least one unique tool.
 However limited, the feature set should deliver value and meet the customers’ needs in the simplest and fastest way.

 We recommend engaging a consultant or experienced SaaS developers at least at this point.
-They will help you make some of the early critical decisions, such as prioritize the features for the MVP, refine the essential ones, choose the most suitable technologies and solutions, and more.
-The professionals will also help you compare your solution with competitors, estimate the project budget, and plan the application development process.
+They will help you make some of the early critical decisions, such as the selection of essential features for the MVP.
+The professionals will also.

 At the end of this phase, you should have the project documentation, approved prototypes, and project plan, including the timeline, budget, and the project team lineup.